Multitenancy

 - Cache: key prefixing per tenant.

-- Storage: no shared local storage.
-Tenants configure their own “Site storage” and “Upload storage” in application settings.
+- Storage: tenants configure their own “Site storage” and “Upload storage” in application settings.

-- Sessions: only Redis is supported as backend.
+- Sessions: only Redis is supported as the backend.

 - Tenant ID: unique, up to 16 characters.